ricklove/SimpleGameServer/Notes/SimpleGameServer.md

 Game Table filters all values by a game and has a certain time to live before it is deleted
 - CreateGame(TimeToLive) : GameToken
-- SetGameValue( SToken GameToken, Key)
+- SetGameValue( SToken, GameToken, Key)
 - etc.